jgoalby/jgoalby.github.io/about.md

 ## What I’m exploring now

-I’m improving [log2div](/work/log2div/), experimenting with practical applications of language models, and developing new projects that combine engineering with product thinking.
+I’m experimenting with practical applications of language models, and developing new projects that combine engineering with product thinking.

-I also remain unusually interested in making an iPad a viable development environment.
-Constraints can be frustrating, but they are excellent teachers.

 > Build something useful.
 Observe what happens.
 Improve the next version.

 ## Elsewhere

 You can find my code on [GitHub](https://github.com/jgoalby) and my professional history on [LinkedIn](https://www.linkedin.com/in/jgoalby).